Saturday, March 3, 2018

 This material is not intended as a comprehensive history of the Portland Railroad.
 Instead, it was tailored for the Scarborough audience.
 Its intent was to show how residents in Scarborough in the early 1900s could board a Portland Railroad trolley in Scarborough and visit any number of communities and attractions in Maine.

 Click Here to see the YouTube video of the presentation as recorded by the Scarborough Historical Society.
 I have watched the video.
 I misspoke on a couple of occasions.
 When I spoke of certain trolleys being built in Philadelphia, PA, the correct name of the manufacturer is the J.G.
 Brill Company (not Briggs, though the Briggs Carriage Company in Amesbury, MA did build streetcars).
 At about the 32-minute mark, I mention that many trolley museums built trolley parks when I meant to say it was the trolley companies that built the parks.
-During the question period near the end of the presentation, I was asked whether the Portland Railroad generated their own electricity or did they purchase and then convert the AC to DC.
+During the question period near the end of the presentation, I was asked whether the Portland Railroad generated their own electricity or, did they purchase, then, convert, the AC to DC.
 I answered the question from the Portland-Lewiston Interurban perspective and not the Portland Railroad perspective.
 Here is a summary of the Portland Railroad perspective.
 The Portland Railroad did build its own power facilities and generated its own DC current initially.
 That changed in 1912 when the railroad was purchased by the Cumberland County Power & Light Company.
-Arrangements were made to operate the railroad by the current supplied from the hydroelectric plants of the CCP&L on the Saco and Presumpscot Rivers.
+Arrangements were made to operate the railroad by the current supplied by the hydroelectric plants of the CCP&L on the Saco and Presumpscot Rivers.
 This required the current to be converted from 38,200 volts of AC to 550 volts of DC for the trolleys to operate.

 Portland Railroad: Trolleys Through Scarborough, Maine